Bottle Rocket

 Bottle Rocket is a 1996 American crime comedy film directed by Wes Anderson in his feature film directorial debut.
-The film is written by Anderson and Owen Wilson and is based on Anderson's 1994 short film of the same name.
-Bottle Rocket is also the acting debut for brothers Owen and Luke Wilson, who co-starred with Robert Musgrave, their older brother Andrew Wilson, Lumi Cavazos, and James Caan.
+Written by Anderson and Owen Wilson and based on Anderson's 1992 short film of the same name, it also marks the acting debuts of brothers Owen and Luke Wilson, also featured are their older brother Andrew Wilson, Robert Musgrave, Lumi Cavazos, and James Caan.
 Principal photography took place in various locations throughout Texas.

-The film had a limited release in theaters on February 21, 1996.
-Though not a commercial success, the film received acclaim from critics and launched the film careers of Anderson and the Wilson brothers.
+Though not a commercial success due to its limited release in theaters on February 21, 1996, the film received acclaim from critics and launched the film careers of Anderson and the Wilson brothers.
 Director Martin Scorsese later named Bottle Rocket one of his top-ten favorite films of the 1990s.